bridgetbangert/bridgetbangert/README.md

 - 👋 Hi, I’m @bridgetbangert
-- 👀 I’m interested in ML engineering
+- 👀 I’m interested in Data Engineering, Data Science, and ML engineering
 - 🌱 I’m proficient in Python, SQL, Java, R, and C++
 - 📫 How to reach me: email me at bridgetmbangert@gmail.com